-During the year ended December 31, 2022, one of the redeemable noncontrolling interests met the conditions for redemption, but was not yet exercised as of March 31, 2023.
-The three remaining redeemable noncontrolling interests had not yet met the conditions for redemption as of March 31, 2023 or December 31, 2022.
-Two of the interests will become redeemable following the passage of a predetermined amount of time, which will occur during 2023 and 2024.
-The third interest will become redeemable at the earlier of a predetermined passage of time or stabilization of the underlying development property, which is expected to occur in 2024.
-The redemption values are subject to change based on the assessment of redemption value at each redemption date.
+During the year ended December 31, 2022, one of the redeemable noncontrolling interests met the conditions for redemption, but was not yet exercised as of June 30, 2023.
+The three remaining redeemable noncontrolling interests had not yet met the conditions for redemption as of June 30, 2023.
+Two of the interests will become redeemable following the passage of a predetermined amount of time.
+The third interest will become redeemable at the earlier of a predetermined passage of time or stabilization of the underlying development property.
+The Company expects the redemption conditions for all three interests to be met in 2023 and 2024.
+The values of the redeemable noncontrolling interests are subject to change based on the assessment of redemption value at each redemption date.